W-Floyd/solus-deepin/README.md

 ### Updates

+*2018-05-04.1* - Updates are being a bitch...
+We'll see.
+Would be a lot easier with better internet, which *might* happen soonish.

+***

 *2018-04-29.1* - I'm almost mad, I wish I'd found this sooner - [an official dependancy graph](https://salsa.debian.org/pkg-deepin-team/progress-tracker/blob/master/depgraph/pkg-deepin-dep.svg) from Deepin.
 Once I have good internet, I'll go through all packages, cut deps *wayyyy* back, and re-add them as shown.

 ***